 Dining table with bench seat seating and chairs seating four guests.

 Sitting room area with large sofa, armchair, footstool, wood burner with logs supplied.
 Smart TV, DVD player with a selection of DVDs.

 Bedroom with zip and link bed with high quality 6000 pocket-sprung mattress, which can be configured as a super king double or twin, as preferred, side tables, chest of drawers, wall-mounted TV.
-There is a 2'6" pull-out truckle bed and would be perfectly suited to a small child under the age of 7.
+There is a 2'6" pull-out truckle bed which would be perfectly suited to a small child under the age of 7.

 Bathroom with bath, large separate walk-in shower, heated towel rail, basin and WC.

 Large walled garden which is south-west facing with multiple seating areas for taking advantage of the sunshine.
 This benefits from far-reaching views across the fields to the Cheviots beyond.
 There is a patio with garden furniture for al fresco dining, bench seating, recliners and Lily Relax garden chairs set around a fire pit (with supply of eco logs provided).